Pa. Ranjith: Film career

 Sarpatta Parambarai is a Tamil-language period sports action film directed by Pa.
 Ranjith, who also co-produced the film under his banner Neelam Productions, along with Shanmugam Dhakshanaraj of K9 Studios.
 The film stars Arya, Dushara Vijayan, Pasupathy, Anupama Kumar and Sanchana Natarajan.
 Set in the 1970s North Chennai, the film revolves around a clash between two clans namely Idiyappa Parambarai and Sarpatta Parambara, which also display the boxing culture in the locality and also the politics behind it.
 Sarpatta Parambarai was initially scheduled for theatrical release which was delayed due to the COVID-19 pandemic, It was then released to Amazon Prime Video on 22 July 2021, coinciding with the Prime Day celebrations.

 In 2022, Ranjith worked on an episode of the anthology series Victim titled Dhammam.
 The episode starred Guru Somasundaram, Kalaiyarasan, Hari Krishnan, and Lizzie Anthony.
 In July 2022, Ranjith unveiled the first look poster for his next film Natchathiram Nagargiradhu, a film about the politics behind love, starring Dushara Vijayan, Kalidas Jayaram, and Kalaiyarasan in the lead roles.
 The film was released in theaters on 31 August 2022, and received generally positive reviews from critics and audiences.

 Ranjith unveiled the first look poster for his next project Vettuvam at the 2022 Cannes Film Festival.
 Produced by his own production house Neelam Studios along with Golden Ratio films, the project is reportedly being developed as both a feature film and a TV series.
 The project is said to be about a rural gangster's rise to power and how his rivals harness the power of the state in an attempt to bring him down.
 Vettuvam is expected to start production in 2023.
+On 13 July 2025, stuntman SM Raju lost his life in a tragic accident while shooting a car chase scene in Vettuvam.

 Other work

 Ranjith extended his social work in another form, which is 'Neelam Panpaatu Maiyam' (Neelam Cultural Center).
 As part of this initiative, in honour of the 100 years of Dalit struggle, life-sized sculptures were established and the efforts of the Dalit activists were documented.
-Neelam Panpaatu Maiyam also conducted the three day arts festival - 'Vaanam' in Chennai between December 29 to 31, 2018.
+Neelam Panpaatu Maiyam also conducted four editions of the three day arts festival - 'Vaanam Art Festival' in Chennai from 2018 to 2023.
 The festival was unticketed and many artists across Tamil Nadu participated in it.
 Also many artifacts were presented.
 Ranjith explained that this festival would act as a platform to discuss more complex social issues through art.

 Neelam cultural center launched 'Koogai Thiraipada Iyakkam' (Koogai Film Movement).
 This movement was started to bridge the gap between literature and cinema.
 As part of this movement, the first initiative was to set up a library named 'Koogai'.
 It rolled out their new campaign '#VoteOutHate' and started producing short films on the same for a release in their official YouTube channel.
 The first film was Lovers in the afternoon directed by Rajesh Rajamani and the second film was 'Share Auto' directed by Jenny Dolly.